templebay33/brimstone_reference/enemy_records.md

 4. Piercing: +2 Combat and Drowned Dead To Hit rolls of 6+ ignore Armor.
 5. Flintlock Pistols: At the end of its move, each Drowned Dead makes a free Ranged Attack at a Random Hero using: *Range 5, Shots 2, Damage D6*
 6. Burning Eyes: Once per Turn, Drowned Dead may Re-roll their To Hit rolls of 1.
 Also, Horror Hits caused by Drowned Dead now do +1 Sanity Damage each.

+## Xenocyte Impalers
+Keywords: Alien, Beast, Fiend
+Side: Medium
+Initiative: 8
+Move: 9
+Escape: 4+
+To Hit (Range): -
+To Hit (Melee): 3+
+Combat: 3
+Damage: 3
+Defense: 2
+Health: 5
+XP: 25

+**Abilities**
+- Wall Scurry: Moves through other models.
+- Impaling Tail: Any Hero that ends their move adjacent to one or more Xenocyte Impalers must pass an Agility 5+ test or gain a Bleeding marker.
+- Shadow Dodge: This Enemy is +1 Defense against Attacks for each space away the Attacker is from it.

+**Elite Chart**

+1. Razor Talons: This Enemy's Combat Hits are +2 Damage
+2. Swift Stroke: The Impaling Tail ability now requires Agility 6+
+3. Hardened Skin: +3 Health
+4. Slicing Arms: +2 Combat
+5. Clicking Language: Gains Fear (1) - A Hero starting their Activation adjacent takes 1 Horrot Hit.
+6. Deadly Tails: The Impaling Tail ability now requires one success on the Agility test for each adjacent Xenocyte Impaler.
+Gain 1 Bleeding marker for each success needed that you didn't get.

+## Xenocyte Impalers - Brutal
+Keywords: Alien, Beast, Fiend
+Side: Medium
+Initiative: 8
+Move: 9
+Escape: 4+
+To Hit (Range): -
+To Hit (Melee): 3+
+Combat: 5
+Damage: 3
+Defense: 2
+Health: 8
+XP: 35

+**Abilities**
+- Wall Scurry: Moves through other models.
+- Impaling Tail: Any Hero that ends their move adjacent to one or more Xenocyte Impalers must pass an Agility 6+ test or gain a Bleeding marker.
+- Shadow Dodge: This Enemy is +1 Defense against Attacks for each space away the Attacker is from it.

+**Elite Chart**
+1. Razor Talons: This Enemy's Combat Hits are +2 Damage
+2. Run Through: The Impaling Tail ability now causes D3 Bleeding markers.
+3. Deflective Shell: Armor 5+
+4. Skewering Arms: +3 Combat
+5. Clicking Language: Gains Fear (1) - A Hero starting their Activation adjacent takes 1 Horrot Hit.
+6. Deadly Tails: The Impaling Tail ability now requires one success on the Agility test for each adjacent Xenocyte Impaler.
+Gain 1 Bleeding marker for each success needed that you didn't get.